Present Simple

 Present Simple: Uses

-Present simple has a number of uses, such as:
+Present simple is used in a number of contexts, including:

 4. Sports Commentary